Additional Campuswide Messaging

 -

-Common: Research consistently shows far more shared ground across the political spectrum than expected, with most Americans holding moderate or overlapping views.
+Common: Research consistently shows far more shared ground across the political spectrum than expected.

 -